harness/developer-hub/tutorials/cd-pipelines/secret-and-secret-managers/secret-secretmanager.md

 <docimage path={require('../static/secret/secret-log.png')} width="60%" height="60%" title="Click to view full size image" />

-When a text secret is displayed in a deployment log, Harness substitutes the text secret value with asterisks (*) so that the secret value is never displayed.​ Please go through the [secrets and log-sanitization](https://developer.harness.io/docs/platform/Secrets/Secrets-Management/secrets-and-log-sanitization) for more detail information.
+When a text secret is displayed in a deployment log, Harness substitutes the text secret value with asterisks (*) so that the secret value is never displayed.​ For more information, go to [secrets and log-sanitization](https://developer.harness.io/docs/platform/Secrets/Secrets-Management/secrets-and-log-sanitization).